-- Laser therapy: Variety of lasers are used by inserting a tiny fiber into the varicose veins
+Variety of lasers are useful by inserting a tiny fiber into the varicose veins

-- Sclerotherapy: The vein is injected with a chemical solution to harden the vein, causing it to disappear
+The doctor injects the vein with a chemical solution to harden the vein, causing it to disappear

-Varicose veins can advance quickly and it’s important to seek advice from a medical professional if you think you may have varicose veins.
-If you would like to learn more about what you can do to prevent vein disease or about the treatments available to you, check out our website and find a location nearest you.
+Therefore, varicose veins can advance quickly and it’s important to seek advice from a medical professional if you think you may have varicose veins.
+Furthermore, if you would like to learn more about what you can do to prevent vein disease or about the treatments available to you, check out our website and find a location nearest you.

 Whether it’s varicose veins, spider veins, or venous ulcers, our clinics treat a variety of vein disease conditions.
 Varicose treatments take between 15-30 minutes depending on the number of veins affected.
 If you believe you are suffering from vein disease, contact us at 888.768.3467 to learn more about which treatment would work best for you.